Overclocking Electrostatic Generative Models: Introduction

-To address this challenge, we introduce our \textbf{I}nverse \textbf{P}oisson \textbf{F}low \textbf{M}atching (IPFM), a novel distillation framework designed to accelerate PFGM++ models across all values of the auxiliary dimension~$D$.
-An overview of the method is presented in Figure~\ref{fig:ipfm_overview}.

-\textbf{Our main contributions} are as follows: \begin{itemize}[leftmargin=*] \item \textbf{Theory \& Methodology.} We formulate the distillation of PFGM++ as an inverse Poisson flow matching problem and derive a tractable objective applicable to all values of the auxiliary dimension $D$.
-We reveal a close connection between our \method\ in diffusion ($D\to\infty$) setting and Score Identity Distillation ~\citep[SiD]{sid}, a recent method for distilling diffusion models.
+\textbf{Our main contributions} are as follows: \begin{itemize}[leftmargin=*,itemsep=-1pt, topsep=-1pt] \item \textbf{Theory \& Methodology.} We formulate the distillation of PFGM++ as an inverse Poisson flow matching problem and derive a tractable objective applicable to all values of the auxiliary dimension $D$.
+We reveal a close connection between our \method\ in the diffusion ($D\to\infty$) setting and Score Identity Distillation~\citep[SiD]{sid}, a recent advanced method for distilling diffusion models.

-\item \textbf{Practical.} We demonstrate empirically that our \method\ enables distilled generators to match or surpass teacher sample quality in just a few steps.
+\item \textbf{Empirical Results.} We demonstrate empirically that our \method\ enables distilled generators to match or surpass teacher sample quality in just a few steps.
 SiD-inspired regularization further improves these results.
-We also observe faster convergence for finite \(D\) compared to the diffusion limit ($D \to \infty$), highlighting the favorable generation properties of finite-$D$ settings. \end{itemize}
+We also observe that one-step generator distillation converges faster at finite $D$ than in the $D\to\infty$ diffusion limit, aligning with prior evidence that finite-$D$ PFGM++ models offer more favorable optimization and sampling behavior. \end{itemize}